itzomen/E-shop/README.md

 This is a Django 3 E-commerce website or online shop

 # Set up
-create your virtual env
-install the requirements using the following command, if python 3 is by default omit the "3" python3 -m pip install -r requirements.txt
+Steps:

+1. Clone/pull/download this repository
+2. Create a virtualenv with `virtualenv env` and install dependencies with `pip install -r requirements.txt`
+3. Configure your .env variable

 # Runserver
-python3 manage.py runserver
+python manage.py runserver